Yiling-Huo/yiling-huo.github.io/ads/_posts/2024-05-05-vwe-project-1.md

 ## Eligibility requirements

-- Have not previously participated in any experiment where the Principle Investigator is Dr. Wing-Yee Chow.
+- Have not previously participated in any experiment (online, eye-tracking, EEG, etc.) where the Principle Investigator is Dr. Wing-Yee Chow.
 - Native Mandarin Chinese (mainland variation) speaker.
 - No other native languages & No dialects spoken more than Mandarin (e.g. Wu, Min, Yue/Cantonese).
 - Age 18 or more.